Last updated on November 11th, 2020

 Be Invisible with the Right Fishing Line Color

 Having different types and colors of line in your tackle collection is important.
 Each one offers certain benefits, and the color of the line certainly plays a key role in maximizing your success on the water.

 Fluorocarbon lines are highly touted for the ability to remain virtually invisible in all water conditions.
 That’s one of the reasons (in addition to having higher abrasion resistance and low stretch) for their higher cost.

-For example, monofilament lines are available in a wider range of color choices designed to either be harder for the fish to detect or easier for the angler to see (hi vis fishing line).
-Here’s a breakdown of how colored monofilament impacts fishing:
+For example, monofilament lines are available in a wider range of color choices designed to either be harder for the fish to detect or easier for the angler to see (hi-vis fishing line).
+Here’s a breakdown of how colored fishing line impacts your fishing: